-An active, liquid and orderly market for our common stock may not be maintained.
+An active, liquid and orderly market for our common stock may not be sustained.

-Prior to our IPO in March 2016, there had been no public market for our common stock.
-Although our common stock is listed on The Nasdaq Global Market ("Nasdaq"), an active trading market for our common stock may never be sustained on Nasdaq or any other exchange in the future.
+Although our common stock is listed on The Nasdaq Global Market ("Nasdaq"), an active trading market for our common stock may not be sustained on Nasdaq or any other exchange in the future.
 The lack of an active market may impair our stockholders' ability to sell their shares at the time they wish to sell them or at a price that they consider reasonable.
-If an active market for our common stock is not maintained, it may also be difficult for our stockholders to sell shares without depressing the market price for the shares or at all.
+If an active market for our common stock is not sustained, it may also be difficult for our stockholders to sell shares without depressing the market price for the shares or at all.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other businesses, applications or technologies using our shares as consideration, which, in turn, could materially adversely affect our business.
+In any event, we have a limited public float and, as a result, our common stock has been and will likely continue to be less liquid than many other listed companies and trading may be adversely affected.